 Using a whiteboard with your client’s name written on it, or even by just waving and smiling at the camera, you can create an exciting and unique animated thumbnail shown in the preview when you email the video to the recipient.

-A screen share video is where you record what’s on your computer screen to capture both what you see and what you’re saying.
+A screen share video is where you record what’s on your computer screen to capture what you see and say.
 Screen share videos enable you to talk a client through an annual portfolio review, educate them on complex topics, or walk them through a presentation on reaching their financial goals.